DaveParillo/cisc192-reader/docs/_sources/chapter3/composition.rst.txt

 This statement takes the value of pi, divides it by two and adds the result to the value of angle.
 The sum is then passed as an argument to the ``cos`` function.
+Note that the order of operations that apply to expressions also apply when used in composition.
+Composition does not change the nature of an expression.

 You can also take the result of one function and pass it as an argument to another: